MobilePayDev/MobilePay-Payments-API/docs/reporting/overview.md

 You can reconcile your accounts with a high degree of data and transparency, moving your business towards always having up-to-date financial overviews.

 :::note
-If you chose to have fees invoiced, then fees will not be deducted directly by MobilePay, and you instead you will need to reconcile against the invoices you receive.
+If you chose to have fees invoiced, then fees will not be deducted directly by MobilePay, and instead you will need to reconcile against the invoices you receive.
 **Invoiced fees are not visible in the API.**
 :::